nobloat/os/TASKS.md

 # Tasks

 # Features
 - [x] Try out bootboot with X86 and aarch64
 - [x] Setup repository and toolchain for bootboot integration
 - [x] Convert bootboot C-Sample to Zig
 - [ ] Understand linker.ld script
+- [ ] Maybe translate the bootboot code to Zig and also build it from source

 # Bugs